MANO-B/MicroSEC/README.md

     - Gene, HGVS.c, HGVS.p, Total_QV>=20, %Alt, SimpleRepeat_TRF, and Transition can be set to any values.
     - If you do not know the Neighborhood_sequence, enter "-".
 ### File 2: BAM file
-This file should contain at least these contents:
+This file should contain at least these contents (always included in standard BAM files):
-- QNAME, FLAG, RNAME, POS, MAPQ, CIGAR, RNEXT, PNEXT, TLEN, SEQ, and QUAL
+- QNAME, FLAG, RNAME, POS, MAPQ, CIGAR, RNEXT, PNEXT, TLEN, SEQ, and QUAL.

 ### File 3: mutation supporting read ID information tsv file
+The program will run without this file, but it is preferable to have it.
 This file should contain at least these contents:
 ```
 Chr  Pos       Ref Alt        Mut_ID                                                                                                Mut